Ahoy! I’m not sure where that came from; it doesn’t have anything

 Chipotle Gouda or Pepper Jack cheese

-Quick Asian Pickles, from yesterday’s blog
+Quick Asian Pickles, from yesterday’s

 Hoisin Mayo, see recipe above